-Wet-look hair is one of the buzziest trends of 2018.
-It makes sense for summer, too, since it gives off an "I just came from the beach" vibe, which, if you're like me, then you actually did.
+Wet-look hair is one of the buzziest trends of summer.
+It makes sense, too, since it gives off an "I just came from the beach" vibe, which, if you're like me, then you actually did.
 It might seem complicated and hard to pull off, but it's not.
 For proof, watch a tutorial from Kim Kardashian West's hairstylist.

 Next, check out the 17 best vegan hair products to save your summer strands.
 Seriously, Byrdie editors (and everyone else) swear by them.